shaloo/docs.arcana/includes/text-snippets/build-social/steam-oauth.md

 # User Login with Steam OAuth

-In this guide, you will learn how a {{page.meta.arcana.app_type}} app integrated with the {{config.extra.arcana.sdk_name}} can easily onboard users via custom login UI and Steam as the authentication provider.
+In this guide, you will learn how a {{page.meta.arcana.app_type}} app integrated with the {{config.extra.arcana.sdk_name}} can onboard users via custom login UI and Steam as the authentication provider.

 ## Prerequisites